squidfunk/terraform-aws-cognito-auth/README.md

 ```

 If the user checks the __Remember me__ checkbox during the authentication
-process, a refresh token that is valid for 30 days is issued and sent to the
+process, a refresh token which is valid for 30 days is issued and sent to the
 client as a secure HTTP-only cookie.
 When the access token expires after 1 hour,
 the client is again redirected to the default UI which will immediately perform
 a password-less authentication using the refresh token.